 What is a style sheet?

-A style sheet contains info on all the details that need to be treated consistently in a document.
+A style sheet contains the details that need to be treated consistently in a document.
 It can be as simple or as detailed as you need it to be.

 Why use a style sheet?

 A style sheet will help everyone handling the document deal with its elements consistently.

 That includes not only things like spelling and capitalization, but any design elements (the “macro punctuation” that helps make the meaning of the text clear).

 And consistency is important because it keeps your reader focused on your writing.

 It keeps them from getting distracted by seemingly minor details like words spelled or capitalized differently, mixed up single vs. double quotation marks and en and em dashes, or lists numbered in different ways.

 ☘ It helps you communicate effectively with your editor/proofreader/translator, etc.